The cheapest kilowatt hour is the one you never use

 At Robco, we believe in reducing demand as much as you can so that you can buy less equipment and get more offset from your system.

 This week we had a few conversations with customers about energy efficiency.
 They had older homes and pretty big power bills.
 Instead of recommending larger solar arrays to reduce their bills, we recommended smaller solar arrays combined with energy efficiency measures.
 It’s true that the cheapest kilowatt hour is the one you never use.
 Robco doesn’t make any profit from making these energy efficiency recommendations.
 We do not sell or install most of them items, however we know they work as advertised and are worth the money.
 In fact, doing this reduces our profits as we’re selling less solar panels, but it is more economical for the customer to cut consumption than buy more solar panels.
-Robco always puts your best interests first.
+At Robco, we always put your best interests first.
+That’s Solar Built on Trust.

 Check out this review from our customer Barry on how well combining energy efficiency measures with solar worked out for him.